mroberts1/BOOTSTRA.386/manual/index.md

 I swear someone scoffed at me and to this day I'll never know who.

-McBride stares at me agressively, "You will be back here in 28 days.
+McBride stares at me aggressively, "You will be back here in 28 days.
 You will come with something better.
 Have a good day."

 The meeting was over.
 28 days is brutal.